bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 The second problem is that the starting **:draw** message contains data that we want to use.
 As a result I found myself mucking around with the first message.
-You could introduce a **:drawstart** message into the stream but that gets well ... complex.
+You could introduce a **:drawstart** message into the stream but that gets ... complex.

 The third problem happens when you are in the middle of handling a series of **:draw** messages and you want to ignore the rest of the